-The CIC process diagram starts with Initial seeding (1) in National currency being used to create a seed fund of reserves for a community group (2).
-These reserves are leveraged into a share-like structure called CICs and distributed to the group members (3) with an initial exchange rate of 1:1 with the National Currency in reserve.
+The CIC process diagram starts with Initial seeding (1) in a network token being used to create a seed fund of reserves for a community group (2).
+These reserves are used to create a share-like structure called CICs and distributed to the group members (3) with an initial exchange rate of 1:1 with the Networktoken in reserve.
 Local circulation and acceptance gives the currency social capital and increases the impact (4).
-Any CIC holder is a shareholder of the reserve and can cash-out (5) slowly over time (this reduces the exchange rate).
-Anyone can also add more money to the reserve (6) to create more CICs at market rates (this increases the exchange rate).
+Any CIC holder is a shareholder of the reserve and can liquidate their CIC to receive the reserve roken (5) If the target reserve ratio is 100% there will be no change to excahnge rates.
+Anyone can also add more network tokens to the reserve (6) to create more CICs at market rates (this will not change the excannge rate of 1:1 if the target reserve ratio is 100%).
 Further donation/investment can continue based on the need and acceptance of the community.
 Local Circulation stabilizes the price through continued acceptance, while external circulation stabilizes the price through flattening the market rate over time.